 The task activity feed displays all related comments and actions, including task creation, attached files, and changes made to any of the fields, including subject, assignee, due date, and participants.

 When working on a task, you may realize there are several other items that need to be taken care of at the same time.
 Though they may all be connected to one task, it can be useful to track them separately.
-In this case, it is convenient to add them to Pyrus as linked tasks.
+In this case, it is convenient to add them to Pyrus as Associated tasks.